Happy Holidays! Happy New Year!

 Benefits of Yoga-

-• Breath Control (Reduce Stress) – In Yoga practice, you will learn about conscious breathing, which activates the cerebral cortex and limbic centers in the brain, which then effects your emotions.
+- Breath Control (Reduce Stress) – In Yoga practice, you will learn about conscious breathing, which activates the cerebral cortex in the brain, which then impacts your emotions.
 Focusing on conscious breathing with each movement helps to reduce stress on both your body and mind.

-• Improved Balance – Balance is vitally important in reducing the risk of a fall, and will help with improved reaction time in preventing a fall.
+- Improved Balance – Balance is vitally important in reducing the risk of a fall, and will help with reaction time in preventing a fall.
 Balance is needed in just about everything you do, from walking, to navigating stairs, to tying your shoes.
-There are many Yoga poses that help with posture and to improve balance, to help you stay steady in all your daily activities in your home and community.
+There are many Yoga poses that help with posture and improve balance, to help you stay steady.

 Wishing you happy, stress-free, Yoga Holidays!

 It’s summer!
 Get outside and play, walk, engage ~ stay active!